Capture effect: AM capture effect use

-AM receiver will demodulate any carriers and their side bands that are strong enough for demodulation within the receiver passband resulting in an audio mix, if their carrier frequencies are not separated by the sum of the highest modulation frequencies of employed in both transmitter.
+AM receiver will demodulate any carriers and their side bands that are strong enough for demodulation within the receiver passband resulting in an audio mix, if their carrier frequencies are not separated by the sum of the highest modulation frequencies of employed in both transmitters.
 If only a carrier devoid of modulation is received or added in a receiver, e.g. using a BFO (Beat Frequency Oscillator) the resulting tone is the frequency offset between the two carrier frequencies.
 (Note: If AM signals are close but not exactly on the same frequency, the reception mix will not only have the audio from both carriers but depending on the carrier separation will include an audible heterodyne beat note equal to the difference between the carrier frequencies.
 For instance, if one carrier transmits at 1000.000 kHz, and the other at 1000.150 kHz, then a 150 Hz beat note tone mix will result.
 This mix can also occur when a second AM carrier is received on an adjacent frequency if the receiver's ultimate bandwidth is wide enough to include reception of both signals.
 In ITU Region 2 locations, consisting of the Americas, for the AM broadcast band this occurs at 10 kHz; elsewhere it can occur at 9 kHz, the AM band frequency spacing commonly used in the rest of the world.
 Where such an overlap within the passband occurs, a high-pitched heterodyne whistle at precisely 9 or 10 kHz can be heard.
 This is particularly common at night when signals from adjacent frequencies travel long distances due to skywave.
 Modern SDR-based receivers can eliminate this by utilizing a brick-wall filter narrower than the channel spacing, which reduces signals outside the passband to inconsequential levels.)